ISasiain/ISasiain_Bioinformatics/index.md

-#Iñaki Sasiain
+# **Iñaki Sasiain**

-Brief description:
+## *Brief description:*

 I am Iñaki Sasiain a student of the Master's programme in Bionformrmatics in the University of Lund.
-I am from Vitoria-Gasteiz, in the Basque Country (Spain) and 	my main interest is how applying bioinfoermatics in systems biology.
+I am from Vitoria-Gasteiz, in the Basque Country (Spain) and 	my main interest is applying bioinfoermatics in systems biology.

-Contact details:
+## *Contact details:*

 email: inakisasianca@gmail.com